 5. Indigenous and Afro-Colombians are most affected

-Lockdowns are disproportionately concentrated in certain areas of the country and continue to increase in the departments of Choco, Valle del Cauca and Nariño, which are primarily home to indigenous and Afro-Colombian communities.
+Lockdowns are disproportionately concentrated in certain areas of the country and continue to increase in the departments of Chocó, Nariño and Norte de Santander which are primarily home to indigenous and Afro-Colombian communities.

-More than half of the instances of confinement in the country are concentrated in Chocó Department, with 107 registered events between January 2017 and December 2022 (OCHA).
-In that same period, 68 per cent of the reported events affected an ethnic community.
+More than half of the instances of confinement in the country are concentrated in Chocó Department, with 157 registered events between January 2017 and December 2024 (OCHA).
+Most reported events during this period affected an ethnic community.

-Following threats from armed groups, 144,000 indigenous people and 64,838 Afro-Colombians have been forced to remain in their homes.
-The most affected municipalities in the country are Alto Baudó and Bojayá in Chocó and Buenaventura, in Valle del Cauca.
+Following threats from armed groups, the most affected municipalities in the country are Alto Baudó, Bajo Baudó and Litoral del San Juan in Chocó.